dylanized/mixport/README.md

 A command line tool for exporting Mixpanel profile data.

-You can filter by an email address, a state abbreviation, a zip code, or specify another property.
+You can filter by an email address, a state abbreviation, or specify any other property.

 ## Basic Use